-#3.
-Children from 2 years until at least 8 years should normally be secured:
+#5.
+Children from birth to 2 years should be secured:

 The safest place to install a child safety seat is in the center of the back seat.
 Children should ride rear facing from birth to 2 years, or as long as the safety seat manufacturer allows.
 If the vehicle does not have a back seat, a rear facing child seat may be placed in the front passenger seat if the vehicle is not equipped with a passenger side air bag or if the passenger air bag is turned off.
 Children should ride facing forward in a child safety seat or booster seat until at least age 8, or until they can attain a proper seat belt fit.
 (Note that older versions of the manual have slightly different recommendations.)